Film and Death

 Tags

-Alain Resnais Alfred Hitchcock Animation anime Anna Elsner Anti-image Architecture and Cinema Bande Dessinée Bárbara Bergamaschi Béla Tarr Bernd Herzogenrath Bill Morrison Book Discussion Byron Davies Call for Papers Calls Catherine Malabou Catherine Wheatley Cátia Rodrigues Chantal Akerman Christian Petzold Christine Reeh-Peters Cinema Journal of Philosophy Cinema Studies CJPMI Conceptual Knowledge Map Conferences Corey P. Cribb Cristóbal Escobar Daniel Conway David Ferragut David H. Fleming David Lynch Davide Sisto Death and Technology Death-Image Deleuze Derrida Disappearence End-of-life care Events Farshad Zahedi Félix Guattari Female Biopic FIlm Film and Death Film Philosophy Film Studies Film-Phil Seminar Gilles Deleuze Grief Gülce Zeynep Bektaş Ingrid Rodrigues Gonçalves Jacques Derrida Jaime Pena Jakob A. Nilsson James Williams Jamieson Webster Japan Jean-Marc Rochette Jonathan Glazer Kanen Barad Lacrimae Rerum Lucas Ferraço Nassif Lucy Bolton Manoel de Oliveira Marc Cerisuelo Marco Grosoli Media Studies Michael Cholbi Michael Haneke Mortality Muhammad Haris Nélio Conceição New Queer Cinema Outi Hakola Palliative Care Paolo Taviani Patrícia Castello Branco Patricio Guzmán Pedro Inock Philosophy of Death Posthumanism Publications Queer Post-Cinema Queer Studies Reading Group Robert Sinnerbrink Salomé Lamas Seán Cubbit Short-Term Residencies Slavoj Žižek Slow Cinema Stanley Cavell Star Biopic Susana Viegas Swan Songs Testament Films Thanatology Thomas E. Wartenberg Thomas Lamarre Tiago Cravidão Time-Image Vanessa Freerks Vasco Baptista Marques Video Visiting Researcher Walter Benjamin
+Aesthetics Alain Resnais Alfred Hitchcock Animation anime Anna Elsner Anti-image Architecture and Cinema Artistic Studies Bande Dessinée Bárbara Bergamaschi Béla Tarr Bernd Herzogenrath Bill Morrison Book Discussion Byron Davies Call Call for Papers Calls Catherine Malabou Catherine Wheatley Cátia Rodrigues Chantal Akerman Christian Petzold Christine Reeh-Peters Cinema Journal of Philosophy Cinema Studies CJPMI Conceptual Knowledge Map Conferences Corey P. Cribb Cristóbal Escobar Daniel Conway David Ferragut David H. Fleming David Lynch Davide Sisto Death and Technology Death-Image Deleuze Derrida Disappearence End-of-life care Events Farshad Zahedi Félix Guattari Female Biopic FIlm Film and Death Film Philosophy Film Studies Film-Phil Seminar Gilles Deleuze Grief Gülce Zeynep Bektaş Ingrid Rodrigues Gonçalves Jacques Derrida Jaime Pena Jakob A. Nilsson James Williams Jamieson Webster Japan Jean-Marc Rochette Jonathan Glazer Kanen Barad Lacrimae Rerum Lucas Ferraço Nassif Lucy Bolton Manoel de Oliveira Marc Cerisuelo Marco Grosoli Media Studies Michael Cholbi Michael Haneke Mortality Muhammad Haris Nélio Conceição New Queer Cinema Outi Hakola Palliative Care Paolo Taviani Patrícia Castello Branco Patricio Guzmán Pedro Inock Philosophy of Cinema Philosophy of Death Posthumanism Publications Queer Post-Cinema Queer Studies Reading Group Research Grant Robert Sinnerbrink Salomé Lamas Seán Cubbit Short-Term Residencies Slavoj Žižek Slow Cinema Stanley Cavell Star Biopic Susana Viegas Swan Songs Testament Films Thanatology Thomas E. Wartenberg Thomas Lamarre Tiago Cravidão Time-Image Vanessa Freerks Vasco Baptista Marques Video Violence Visiting Researcher Walter Benjamin

-The Film-Phil Lisbon Seminars: Vanessa Freerks
+The Film-Phil Lisbon Seminars: Robin Vanbesien

 Hosted by